mlsecproject/combine/CONTRIBUTING.md

 Update the documentation when creating or modifying features.
 Review your documentation changes for clarity, concision, and correctness.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
 Always run `pep8 file.py` on each changed file before committing your changes.
 Most editors have plug-ins that do this automatically.
+And yes, four spaces instead of tabs.
+We'll generally forgive long lines - but please be reasonable!

 Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.

 Commit messages should start with a short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.

 Others will review your code review and may add comments to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.
+If you collaborate with others and they want to add commits, they should issue a PR to your fork and you can merge it into your branch.

 Pull requests must be cleanly rebased on top of the `dev` branch without multiple branches mixed into the PR.